agathoklisx/libved/README.md

  * is far far faaaar away to the completion, but is an editor which implements the
  * basic operation set that can be considered enough to be productive, which runs
  * really low in memory resources.
 Theoretically (assuming the code is good enough)
- * it could be used in many situations, since is indepented and that is the one
+ * it could be used in situations such primitive environments, since is indepentent
- * and only interesting point of this.
+ * and that is the main interesting point of this.

- * And this (probably) is the reason the persistence to self sufficiency.
+ * And this (probably) is the reason for the persistence to self sufficiency.
  * The other (probably again and by digging around the mind) is about some beliefs
- * about the language.
+ * about the language and its ecosystem.
- *

  * But first, there isn't such a thing as self sufficiency!

- * So our dependency, our libc environment, is more like a collection of individual
+ * Today our dependency, our libc environment, is more like a collection of individual
- * stable functions, which their body are usually only algorithms (and so and machine
+ * functions, which their (usually tiny) body is mainly just algorithms (and so and
- * code, because this is a property of C), and with as less is possible conditional
+ * machine code as this is a property of C), with few (or usually without) conditional
- * branches (personally, i do not like the situation when i have to code an else,
- * though i feel there is nothing wrong with a linear branching (an if after an if)).
- *
+ * branches.

- * However those functions and for good reason, are unware for anything out of their
+ * However those functions and for a reason, are unware for anything out of their
- * domain, which is execution.
- * They have no relationship between their (lets group), as they do not even have a
+ * own domain.
+They have no relationship between their (lets group), as they do not
- * sense that belong to a group, such: "I am a string type function! (and what is a
+ * even have a sense that belong to a group, such: "I am a string type function!
- * string anyway?).
-But when i see code like *s++ = *sa++, I can point/direct to the
- * memory and without can't even care what points to but who to where".
- * Great!
-Primitive machine code with such an abstraction and freedom (C unbeatable
- * true power).
+ * (and what is a string anyway?)".

- * With regards to libc'es, (i strongly believe) that it would be great, if you could
+ * But first, libc'es are not thin at all.
+It would be great if you could just cherry pick
- * just cherry pick (specific functionality) from a pool but without to carry all the
+ * (specific functionality) from this pool but without to carry all the weight of the
- * weight of the pool, to build an own independend pool, extracting as a code and as
+ * pool.
+So it could be easy to build an own independent pool of functions with a way
- * (lets say) jit'ed library.
-As an example: i request your malloc, but an independend
- * malloc.
-Then i want to offer me an end|entry point to de|initialize this memory
- * interface and a method/point to communicate with you with a standardized protocol.

- * Of course the exact same goes with the protocol whatever the protocol: function
- * calls, or good old sockets or modern ones like json, which is already implemented
- * using the standard and full optimized and known to do the expected thing everytime
- * and for ever, libc functions.
- *
+ * (something like the Linux kernel or gnu-lib projects do).

+ * It could be great if the programmer could extract the specific code and hook it to
+ * his program, so it could optimize it for the specific environment.
+As an example:
+ * At the begining this program implemented the strdup() function with the standard
+ * signature, having as "const char *src" as the only argument.
+Since this function
+ * it returns an allocated string, it should iterate over the "src" string to find its
+ * length.
+At some point i realized that in the 9/10 of the cases, the size was already
+ * known, so the extra call to strlen() it was overhead for no reason.
+So i changed the
+ * signature and added a "size_t len" argument.
+In this application the str_dup() is
+ * one of the most called functions.
+So this extra argument was a huge and for free
+ * and with total safety optimization.
+And from understanding C is about
+   - freedom
+   - flexibility and
+   - ... optimization

- * But how about a little more complex task, an input functionality.
-It goes like
+ * But how about a little more complex task, like an input functionality.
+ * It goes like this:
- * this: save terminal state - raw mode - get key - return the key - reset term.
+    save terminal state - raw mode - get key - return the key - reset term

  * All well except the get key () function.
 What it will return?
 An ascii code in
  * UTF-8 era is usually useless.
 You want a signed int (if i'm not wrong).
  * So there is no other way, when the first byte indicates a byte sequence, than
  * to deal with it, into the getkey() scope.
-So you probably need an utf-8 library.
+So you probably need an UTF-8 library.
- * This is (excuse me) a bit of stupid.
-It just needs 10/20 lines of code, see:
+ * But in reality is 10/20 lines of code, for example see: term_get_input (term_t *this)
- * term_get_input (term_t *this), which i plan to publish it as a separate project.
+ * which is going to be published as a separate project, if time permits.

  * It will also has to deal with the terminal escape sequenses and returns reliably
- * the code for all the keyboard keys.
-Again this is easy because is one time job
+ * the code for all the keyboard keys for all the known terminals.
+ * This is easy because is one time job and boring testing, or simply usage from
- * and boring testing or simply usage from different users on different terminals.
+ * different users on different terminals.
  * The above mentioned function, it looks that it deals well with xterm/linux/urxvt
  * and st from suckless terminals, in 110 lines of code reserved for this.

- * This specific example is an excellent candidate for this imaginery standard
+ * This specific example is an example of a function that is written once and works
+ * forever, without a single change.
+But it is a function with a broader meaning (the
+ * functionality), but nevertheless a function.
+And surely can belong to a standard
+ * libc, with the logic sense as it makes sense, even if it is rather an interface
+ * (because it is not a standalone function).
+ * So point two: libc'es can broad a bit their scope, if C wants to have an evolution
+ * and a endless feature as it deserves.
- * C library.
-It's like forkpty() which wraps perfect the details.
-I guess what i'm
+ * It's like forkpty() which wraps perfect the details of three different functions.
- * really talking about is a bit more broader scope/functionality than forkpty().
+ * I guess what i'm really talking about is a bit more synthetic than forkpty().

  * And it would be even greater if you could easily request a collection, that use
  * each other properties, to build a task, like an editor.
 As standard algrorithm!